 "Transactions is the most used and highly adopted member benefit in real estate today,” said Jimmy Kelly, CEO of Lone Wolf Technologies.
 “It’s a foundational solution, giving agents leading digital forms and transaction management tools for a complete, simple, and secure transaction.
 From listing to contract to close, Transactions gives agents everything they need to focus on what’s most important to them: closing deals and amazing their clients.”

 This year will see many exciting developments for Transactions.
-The technology company behind the member benefit, Lone Wolf Technologies (“Lone Wolf”), will begin beta-testing its next generation smart forms, a revolutionary transformation of digital forms featuring auto-check for errors and omissions, a mobile workspace, and the use of machine-learning to provide autosuggestions and contextual insights.
+The technology company behind the member benefit, Lone Wolf Technologies (“Lone Wolf”), will begin beta-testing its next-generation smart forms, a revolutionary transformation of digital forms featuring auto-check for errors and omissions, a mobile workspace, and the use of machine-learning to provide autosuggestions and contextual insights.
 The company will also continue to integrate newly acquired solutions from the Cloud Agent Suite, LionDesk, and HomeSpotter to further expand Transactions’ end-to-end functionality for its association, MLS, broker, and agent customers, speeding up and simplifying the entire transaction from start to finish.
 This will ensure [Association]’s members get cutting-edge technology delivered directly to the transaction solution they use every day.

 ***